ZongyangYue/Computer-Vision/README.md

 # Computer-Vision

-Record some useful models in Computer Vision / Deep learning
+Record practicing some useful models and tools in Computer Vision / Deep learning